luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 ## Paper baskets
-From one half A4, it is easy to fold a rectangular basket and staple it and add unused parts of the half A4 into the basket (figure 5).
+From one half A4, it is easy to fold a rectangular basket and staple it and add unused parts of the half A4 into the basket.
 A sheet of paper swirls down.
 However, the basket falls with an almost constant velocity.
 It is possible to convert this demonstration into a laboratory investigation in which students could investigate the influence of area and mass of the paper basket on the time it needs to fall from a certain height.
 A first approximation could be the formula $t = \frac{h\cdot A}{m}$, so one would predict that doubling height $h$ or doubling area $A$ would result in doubling the fall time $t$.
 These predictions can be checked by holding an area $2A$ basket at half the height of the area $A$ basket, release them and they should reach the floor at about the same time if the model is correct.
 For area it appears to fit, or would the air friction scale with $v^2$ rather than $v$?
 However, for mass $t$ scales with $m^{-½}^$ No stopwatch needed.
 An early version of this experiment can be found in Eric Roger's {cite:p}`rogers2011physics` famous book *Physics for the Inquiring Mind* (1960, p167).

 ## Flying is playing with air resistance
 There is always paper in the room or in the notebooks of students.
 Fold various shapes and drop them.
-Fold paper airplanes (figure 6), there are many suggestions for paper airplane activities on internet.
+Fold paper airplanes , there are many suggestions for paper airplane activities on internet.
 Including a vertical tail piece sticking out above the wings can greatly improve the range when thrown.

 ## Kinematics